mottbott/docker-k8s-training/docker-compose.md

+# 1st example Kafka: Start the confluent cloud write a message and open in conduckor
-# Start with a Kafka example
+# 2nd example: Open a simple wordpress

 # First Demostration/ Than repeat the Excerise

-docker-compose logs
- docker-compose up
- docker-compose down
-  docker-compose ps

 git clone https://github.com/dockersamples/example-voting-app.git